Research

 Working Papers

-• Choice Overload via Choice Stickiness (Job Market Paper) (draft coming soon)
+• Choice Overload via Choice Stickiness (Job Market Paper)

 Abstract